kw7oe/til/README.md

 ## Roadmap 2.0.0

 **External**
-- [ ] Automatically upload posts to users personal website sources.
+- [ ] Automatically upload post to users' personal website sources.
-  - Aim to support Jekyll, Hugo and Gatsby.js
+  - Support Jekyll, Hugo and Gatsby.js
-  - The reasoning behind is that, user can own their posts.
 - [ ] Improve UI and UX for writing posts.
+  - Medium or Dropbox Paper like UX experience.
+  - Able to upload images and attach to posts.
+- [ ] Allow user to customize exported file format and content.